AI & Agents

 How do I export files from Manus AI?

 You can export files manually by clicking the file overview list in the top-right corner of the task interface.
-For automated pipelines, you can include export script blocks in your agent prompts, instructing the agent to send files to an external API or a version-controlled Fastio workspace.
+For automated pipelines, include an export step in your agent prompts that calls the Fastio MCP upload tool and imports the artifact into a version-controlled workspace.

 How does Fastio prevent data loss from Manus sandboxes?

 Fastio provides a persistent cloud workspace that acts as an external storage layer for Manus.
-By using Fastio's URL Import or chunked upload APIs, your agent can write files directly to version-controlled directories that remain secure after the temporary Manus sandbox container is wiped.
+By calling the Fastio MCP upload tool (for example the web-import action) from the agent, files land in version-controlled directories that remain available after the temporary Manus sandbox container is wiped.

 Can Manus use Fastio's Model Context Protocol server?

 Yes.
-Fastio exposes Streamable HTTP at /mcp and legacy SSE at /sse for agent integrations.
-By configuring the Fastio MCP server, Manus can programmatically read, write, search, and manage files in your workspace using standard tool calls.
+Fastio exposes Streamable HTTP at https://mcp.fast.io/mcp and legacy SSE at https://mcp.fast.io/sse.
+By configuring the Fastio MCP server, Manus can read, write, search, and manage files in your workspace using standard tools/call requests.

 Related Resources